mjhea0/sublime-javascript/readme.md

 - *Packages/<syntax>/<syntax>.sublime-settings*
 - *Packages/User/<syntax>.sublime-settings*

-**For the most part, always apply your custom configuration settings to at the *User* level, since they will not get overridden when you update Sublime and/or a specific package.**
+**Always apply your custom configuration settings to at the *User* level, since they will not get overridden when you update Sublime and/or a specific package.**

 1. **Base User Settings**: *Sublime Text 3 > Preferences > Settings – User*
 1. **Package User Specific**: *Sublime Text 3 > Preferences > Package Settings > PACKAGE NAME > Settings – User*